Belgian patrol vessel Castor

 Castor is a of the Belgian Navy.
 The vessel was constructed in France and entered service in 2014.

 Construction and career

 Castor was launched on 14 April 2014 at the Socarenam yard in Boulogne-sur-Mer, France.
-It was commissioned in the navy by Queen Mathilde on 10 July 2014.
+It was commissioned in the Belgian Navy by Queen Mathilde on 10 July 2014.
 Castor is the lead ship in the Castor class, and has pennant number P901.